 Dealing with imagined opinions is easy.
 There was a time when you didn’t care about making mistakes and embarrassing yourself.
 It was when you were a kid.
 Every kid learns how to speak and how to walk before they become self-conscious.
 They aren’t afraid to butcher words when they are learning to speak or fall flat on their asses when they are learning to walk.
 Adults often laugh at them but kids give zero fucks.
 They fearlessly make mistakes until they get it right.

 When we reach adulthood we become self-conscious.
 We are afraid to make mistakes, especially in front of others.
 Unfortunately, there’s no mastering a skill without making mistakes.
 Most of the time, other people don’t even notice whether you are making mistakes or not, nor they care.
 Humans are selfish.
 They don’t care about you and it’s a good thing.
 Feel free to make mistakes without caring what they think.
 Most of the time their opinions only exist in your imagination anyway.

 b.
 Malicious Talk Dressed As Real Opinions

 When you are doing something that has the potential to elevate you above others, people will try to talk you out of it.
 They will say things like “90% of new businesses fail”, “you’ll injure yourself”, “you’ll go crazy” blah blah blah.

 Dealing with malicious talk dressed as real opinions isn’t too hard either.
 Understanding human nature goes a long way in accomplishing your goals.
 Humans are selfish.
 Believe it or not, most of them (if not all of them) hate to see you succeed.
 They are secretly (and often unconsciously) afraid that your success will remind them of their failures.
 Misery loves company.
-Humans prefer to see their kind failing rather than to endure the pain of seeing them succeed, especially when they are living in misery themselves.
+Humans prefer to see their kind failing rather than endure the pain of seeing them succeed, especially when they live in misery themselves.